 But now I feel that my decision was the right one.
 I am meeting new people in different places in Japan and sharing the joy of floorball with them.
 I am happy when everyone thinks floorball is fun!
 And with floorball as a tool, people with and without intellectual disabilities understand each other.
 I think it is wonderful that this sport that I have been involved in for so many years has become such a communication tool, and I am proud to be able to use my experience and knowledge in this way.

-News Athletes Commission IFF ATC Athletes' Commission ATC Blog ATC
+News Athletes Commission IFF ATC ATC Athletes' Commission ATC Blog

 Men's WFC 2024....